 To really unlock the full range of actions in an MMO using a Gamepad, you will almost certainly need to assign more than one function to a single button through the use of button combinations or different “modes” of control.
 This can be accomplished through the use of Controls Layers.
 These layers change what Commands are assigned to what buttons while the layer is active.

 You can have multiple Controls Layers added at once.
-They can be thought of as stacked on top of each other, and for any given button, the top-most layer’s assignments will take priority by covering up the button assignments from the layers below it.
+They can be thought of as stacked on top of each other, and for any given button, the top-most layer’s assignments will take priority by “covering up” the button assignments from the layers below it.
 If the top-most layer has nothing assigned to a button, the next layer below it will be checked for an assignment for that button, and so on.
-Which layers are on top of which depend on various factors covered later, but in general newly-added layers are placed on top of older ones and thus take priority.

-Layers can be added with the =Add <LayerName> command and removed with the =Remove Layer (removes layer containing the command) or Remove <LayerName> command.
+Layers can be added with the =Add <LayerName> command and removed with the =Remove this layer (removes layer containing the command) or Remove <LayerName> command.

 Layers are defined the same as [Scheme], with just the section name [Layer.LayerName] instead.
 Here is a simple example of how to utilize adding and removing a layer: